top of page

 Hostería Pehoé above Lago Pehoé

-Mirador Cóndor: The view from Mirador Cóndor is unreal—it feels like something out of a film.
+Mirador Cóndor: The view from Mirador Cóndor is unbelievable—it feels like something out of a film.
 This 1.5-mile out-and-back trail offers a bird’s-eye view of Lago Pehoé framed by glaciated mountains, including Cuernos del Paine.

 View from the trail to Mirador Cóndor in Torres del Paine National Park in Chilean Patagonia